JustA-Byte/GRC-Labs/README.md

 ## Objective

 Throughout these Risk Labs, I have performed a number of exercises which span across a few fictitious companies.
-The idea behind this was to gain multiple skills and understand proceedures necessary when addressing risks in a company.
+The idea behind this was to gain multiple skills and understand proceedures necessary when addressing risk in a company.

 ### Skills Learned